C. Mark Eakin

 Marine Ecosystems & Climate Branch

-To see Dr. Eakin's complete list of publications, abstracts, and citation metrics, visit his ResearcherID page.
+To view Dr. Eakin's complete list of publications, visit the research identifier accounts listed below:

 A coral reef specialist, with a Ph.D. in Biological Oceanography from the University of Miami, Dr. Eakin is Coordinator of NOAA's Coral Reef Watch program, an effort focused on the monitoring of coral reef ecosystems through satellite, in situ, and paleoenvironmental observations.
 In particular, Coral Reef Watch is a part of the NESDIS Center for Satellite Applications and Research and uses NOAA satellite data to monitor environmental conditions that lead to coral bleaching.
 NOAA's Coral Reef Watch provides the only source of satellite-based monitoring, alerts, and warnings of upcoming coral mass bleaching events.